popey/snappy-docs/build-snaps/syntax.md

 The body of the '`try`' clause is taken into account only when all primitives contained within it are valid (primitive validity is determined on a keyword-specific basis).
-If they are not all valid, and it's immediately followed by '`else`' clauses, they are tried in order, and one of them must be satisfied.
+If they are not all valid, and are immediately followed by '`else`' clauses, those are tried in order, and one of them must be satisfied.
 A '`try`' clause with no '`else`' clause is considered satisfied even if it contains invalid primitives.